 Strategic risks The mutual sector relies on attracting continued new Members to provide capital.
 The Society has proven capable at providing products that provide reasonable returns on capital.
 Its plans for future strategic growth are at risk if the future supply of member capital is reduced.
-Work has been done in 2022 to identify potential alternative sources and this will continue into 2023.
+We identified financial reinsurance as a potential alternative source of funding and implemented a reinsurance arrangement with Munich Re during 2023.

 Expense risks The demands placed on the Society continue to increase.
 The Society has to meet on-going expenses out of premium income which is mainly fixed as prices of our products do not typically change once they have been sold.
-As costs increase so we try to increase new business to maintain positive net income.
-Close expense management is a core management competence and this will continue.
+As costs increase, we try to increase new business to maintain positive net income.
+Our operating expenses were lower in 2023 than previously and we will continue to manage our expense base carefully.

 Market risks Most of the Society's assets are invested in the non-profit business, cash, cash funds, high-quality government and corporate bonds.
-There is therefore significant exposure to interest rates (the non-profit business is long term and so sensitive to movements in interest rates) which have both been highly volatile and generally risen throughout 2022 thereby reducing asset values.
-There are no immediate plans to alter this investment approach in 2023.
+There is therefore significant exposure to interest rates (the non-profit business is long term and so sensitive to movements in interest rates) which have been highly volatile and rose throughout 2022 and into 2023 thereby reducing asset values.
+We have begun to see a little more stability in the markets in the first quarter of 2024.
+We have no immediate plans to alter our investment approach in 2024.